-Treatments: Typical treatments used in this area included headcut control structures (Zuni bowls, rock rundowns, lay backs) grade control structures (one rock dams and rock mulches), and flow dispersal structures (rock baffles, plug and spreads, and contour swales).
+Treatments: Typical treatments used in this area included headcut control structures (Zuni bowl, rock rundown, lay back) grade control structures (one rock dam and rock mulch), and flow dispersal structures (rock baffle, plug and spread, and contour swale).

 4. Sage Hen Gulch: This area is in the south-central region of the Gunnison Basin with its headwaters on a parcel of private lands (Lypps-Ballantyne State Habitat Area) and the majority on BLM managed public lands.
+There is no active grazing on public lands managed by the BLM.
 Working with CPW, NRCS and the private landowner, TNC secured approval and a landowner agreement to enable treating this entire reach.